breier/libs/src/MykrORM/README.md

 If you update the model adding more columns they will be added on creation as well.

-While Create, Update and Delete are instance methods, "Read" (`find`) is static.
+While Create, Update and Delete are instance methods, "Read" (`find`) is static and returns an ExtendedArray of instances of the Model.

 It's recommended to have your properties visibility set to private, but MykrORM will create automatic getters for the ones listed in $this->dbProperties.